shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

 ## Evaluation framework

 ### CRITICAL issues (automatic FAIL)
+1) **Empty extraction when provisions exist in source:**
-1) Empty extraction: citedProvisions[] is empty while source clearly cites provisions
+   - citedProvisions[] is empty BUT source text contains clear article citations (art./article/artikel + numbers)
+   - **IMPORTANT:** If the source text has ZERO article citations (no "art.", "article", "artikel" with numbers), then empty array is CORRECT and should score 100/100 (PASS)
+   - Only penalize empty extraction when the source actually references legal provisions

 2) Hallucinated provisions: any item not supported by source
-   - Bare act without article (e.g., “wet van 15 juni 1935” with no article)
+   - Bare act without article (e.g., "wet van 15 juni 1935" with no article)
    - Base Convention when only a Protocol article is cited
-   - Paragraph hallucination from degree sign confusion (e.g., “§1, 3°” creating “§3”)
+   - Paragraph hallucination from degree sign confusion (e.g., "§1, 3°" creating "§3")
 3) Wrong decision: extraction from a different case
 4) ID integrity failure:
    - internalProvisionId or internalParentActId does not equal `ART-{decisionId}-{seq}` / `ACT-{decisionId}-{seq}` with the exact decisionId substring (colons and dots intact), or sequences reused